RaffOwO/portfolio/README.md

         During my internship at Ericsson, I played a pivotal role in developing an application using GoLang and creating a Docker image.
 This initiative aimed to ensure efficient management of the lifecycle of containerized applications within a Kubernetes environment.
 Through this experience, I acquired expertise in implementing best practices for developing containerized applications.
 Throughout the internship, I encountered stimulating challenges, familiarized myself with company procedures, and gained a profound understanding of the dynamics of the telecommunications industry.
     </p>
     <h2>♟ Individual Projects</h2>
-    <h3>vesuveus</h3>
+    <h3 style="font-family: 'Lucida Console';">VESUVEUS</h3>
     <p style="text-align: justify;
         text-justify: inter-word;
         width:66vw;">
         A Handwired 3D printed keyboard, with a focus on compactness, ergonomics, and functionality.
 One of my passions is mechanical keyboards, and I wanted to create my own.
 This project allowed me to create a custom keyboard that fits my needs and preferences.
-Learning how to design a 3D model, how to use a 3D printer, and how to solder were some of the skills I acquired during this project.
+This work is a mix of software and hardware, and it allowed me to learn a lot of new things.
+3D modelling, 3D printing, Logo design, prototype testing, and a lot more.
 For more information, and the project files visit the <a href="https://github.com/RaffOwO/vesuveus">vesuveus</a> repository.
         <div style="display: flex;
         flex-direction: row;
         align-items: center;